 Ready to Eat?

 While partly green bananas are perfectly safe to eat, the banana does not reach its peak of ripeness until it has begun to produce brown freckles and spots.
-At the browning stage, the majority of the starch has converted to sugar, offering the highest level of sweetness.
+At the browning stage, the majority of the starch has converted to sugar, offering the highest level of sweetness, hence why many are using bananas as natural sweeteners or sugar replacements.
 The best time to consume a banana is, in fact, when most people would consider it to be beginning to rot.

 Storing Your Bananas